brunopk/sc-rpi/README.md

     </br>

-For more information about Linux services refer to `/doc/systemd_configuration`.
+- For more information about Linux services refer to `/doc/systemd_configuration`
+- For more information about MQTT and Mosquitto broker, see `doc/mqtt.md`

 ## Development